million-haileyesus/software-engineering-project/README.txt

-# C
-# This project is about building a university Chatbot.
+This project is about building a university Chatbot.